-The Defendant was on probation for several charges of breaking and entering.
-He had previously pled guilty to all of those charges.
-The Defendant's criminal history dates back to 2003 when he first pled guilty to breaking and entering.
-Since then, the Defendant has pled guilty to breaking and entering on three occasions.
-On June 13, 2011, the Cranston Police Department charged the Defendant with one felony count of breaking and entering.
-At the time of his arrest by the Cranston Police, the Defendant was on probation for the aforementioned charges.
-As a result, the Attorney General's Office filed a report with this Court pursuant to Rule 32 of the Superior Court Rules of Criminal Procedure moving to revoke the Defendant's probation.
+Most recently, on October 28, 2010, the Warwick Police Department filed a criminal complaint against the Defendant.
+The day before, the Defendant was arrested for domestic assault and domestic disorderly conduct.
+At the time of his arrest by the Warwick Police, the Defendant was on probation for the aforementioned charges.
+As a result, the Attorney General's Office filed a report with this Court pursuant to Rule 32(f) of the Superior Court Rules of Criminal Procedure moving to revoke the Defendant's probation.
 See Super.
 R. Crim.
 P. 32(f) ("the State shall furnish the defendant and the court with a written statement specifying the grounds upon which action is sought under this subdivision").
-The report filed by the Attorney General states that the "Defendant did fail to comply with a specific condition of probation in that he/she failed to keep the peace and be of good behavior."
+The report filed by the Attorney General stated that the "Defendant did fail to comply with a specific condition of probation in that he/she failed to keep the peace and be of good behavior."
+See Def.'s Ex.
+A.